AutodeskGames/stingray-docs/source/sdk_help/extend_editor/property_metadata.md

 # Built-in metadata properties

-You can use the **Property Editor** to view and modify a wide range of different types of properties -- both simple types like strings, booleans, and numbers, and compound types like colors and rotations.
+You can use the editor's **Property Editor** panel to view and modify a wide range of different types of properties -- both simple types like strings, booleans, and numbers, and compound types like colors and rotations.
 You also have a lot of control over the way the **Property Editor** displays these values.
 Many property types can be represented using a variety of UI widgets -- like, a number could be edited using a text field, a slider, a spinner box, etc.; you can control display labels, tooltips, ordering, etc.

 To tell the **Property Editor** how it should visually represent the data it is editing, you can give your data some metadata.
 There are two main ways to do this:

 -	If your data is described in a type file, you can use an `editor` block for each type in the data to describe how that type should be represented in the editor.
-See also ~{ Stingray Type System }~.
+See also ~{ The Stingray Type System }~.

 -	Or, you can use a compact notation that is expressed purely in JavaScript.
 See ~{ Use the Property Editor component in your UI }~.